macHimself/mathFunctions/README.md

 | shell sort | | medium | 1000 | 0.779618459 |
 ---
 note: the time effectivity is counted in swift like playground.
+- if is not said different:
+- - hardware: macBookPro 2023 Apple M2 Pro 32GB ram